 An account opened by a financial institution in the syndicate’s name to deposit the co-owners contributions to the contingency fund .
-This distinct account should be set up to avoid intermingling the amounts deposited to the general operation fund (for day to day operations) with those deposited into the contingency fund.
+This distinct account should be set up to avoid intermingling the amounts deposited to the general operation fund (for day-to-day operations) with those deposited into the contingency fund and into the self-insurance fund.

 The Contingency Fund is to be used strictly for major repairs and replacements of common portions.
 It should not be used to fund their maintenance.